VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/dnp3_and_mesa/dnp3-agent.rst

 The driver periodically issues DNP3Agent RPC calls to refresh its cached representation of DNP3 data.
 It issues RPC calls to the DNP3 Agent as needed when responding to `get_point`, `set_point` and `scrape_all` calls.

-For information about the DNP3 driver, see :ref:`DNP3 Driver Configuration <DNP3-Driver-Config>`.
+For information about the DNP3 driver, see :ref:`DNP3 Driver <DNP3-Driver>`.

 Installing the DNP3 Agent